wp-plugins/im-login-dongle/readme.txt

 = 1.0 =
 * Added ICQ support
+* Added Windows Live Messenger support
 * A lot of code rewritten and optimized
-* Added possibility of IM logs
 * Users can now add multiple IM accounts
 * Users can now choose the IM account they want to authorize with